 Let’s have a look at some of Dropbox’s features — or lack thereof — that make it a poor choice when security is a concern.

 Sharing Via Publicly Accessible Links

-Dropbox accounts can be accessed from anywhere using a computer, tablet, or phone.
-Worse yet, files that have intentionally or inadvertently been switched to public can be accessed by anyone with the link, regardless of whether they even have a Dropbox account, which greatly limits the forensic abilities of anyone trying to determine who has accessed a particular file or folder.
+Dropbox accounts can be accessed from anywhere using virtually any device connected to the internet.
+Files that have intentionally or inadvertently been switched to public can be accessed by anyone with the link, regardless of whether they even have a Dropbox account.
+This feature greatly limits the forensic abilities of anyone trying to determine who has accessed a particular file or folder.